 Find out the rating of any food business in Maidstone by checking our Maidstone Food Hygiene Ratings page.

 A Food Safety Officer will inspect a food outlet and give it a rating.
 They will look at:

 - the condition and cleanliness of the premises

 - how food safety is managed and documented

 A rating of five is very good, working down to a zero which means urgent improvements are needed.
 If the rating is under five the officer will explain what improvements need to be made.

-If you are unhappy with the rating you can:
+If you're unhappy with the rating you can:

-You can report a food premises if you think it is not following hygiene rules by calling 01622 602202.
+You can report a food premises if you think it isn't following hygiene rules by calling 01622 602205.